 So, Lead can be converted into Account, Contact, and Opportunity objects, and Opportunity, in turn, can be scaled by different stages and probabilities.
 What’s more, the Sales Cloud has out-of-the-box features like quoting and opportunity forecasting.

 Besides, all standard objects can be enhanced with custom fields relevant to your business.
-For instance, if you sell multiple services or products, you can wish to create a field to track the product interest of your Leads.
+For instance, if you sell multiple services or products, you can wish to create an area to track the product interest of your Leads.

-Task tracking and workflow automation in Sales Cloud can help you automatically create a set of tasks based on certain criteria.
-For example, every time when you create a new Lead, the system can create a sequence of tasks for you to call or email this lead.
+Task tracking and workflow automation in Sales Cloud can help you automatically create a set of tasks based on specific criteria.
+For example, whenever you create a new Lead, the system can generate a sequence of tasks for you to call or email this Lead.

 Our Salesforce consultants provide advisory services on the best practices of the Sales Cloud implementation.
-With Ascendix’s expert guidance you will enrich the productivity of your organization by employing a well-optimized CRM solution with functionality tailored exactly to your needs.
+With Ascendix’s expert guidance, you will enrich your organization’s productivity by employing a well-optimized CRM solution with functionality tailored precisely to your needs.

 The Service Cloud is a service platform from Salesforce for your company’s customer service and support team.

-It is designed to speed up customers’ case tracking and resolution via multiple channels like email, live chat, or phone to encourage efficient communication with them.
+It is designed to speed up customers’ case tracking and resolution via multiple channels like email, live chat, or phone to encourage efficient communication.

-In addition, the product enables users to create self-service customer service portals and offers pre-prepared communication via automated responses for certain outcomes.
+In addition, the product enables users to create self-service customer service portals and offers pre-prepared communication via automated responses for specific outcomes.

-Cases and Solutions are basic objects of Service Cloud.
+Cases and Solutions are fundamental objects of the Service Cloud.
 Its standard features include:

 - Ticket Assignment